 Wear layers.
 On a single day of the tour, you can see rain, heavy winds, and baking hot sun.
 Layers are the answer.
-A base layer, fleece, and rain jacket can do more things than a heavy coat.
-A cotton coat can weigh three times as much as a puffy coat.
+A base layer and rain jacket can do more things than a heavier jacket.
+In camp, a nice snuggly fleece hoodie may be just the ticket!

 Skin Cancer kills, cover your neck, wear a hat or a buff, use spf50 waterproof sunblock, consider a long-sleeved base layer or shirts to protect yourself!
 Bring a small tube of sunscreen on the bike and reapply often.

 Think modular, keep things together so when you grab a bag, everything you need is there.
 This will keep the walking to and fro down to a minimum.
 Keep everything you need to visit the bathroom or take a shower in a single bag that can hang on a hook.
-Use mesh bags, resealable bags, plastic grocery bags and a large plastic garbage bag with a tie, to sort, isolate and carry items.
+Use mesh bags, resealable bags, plastic grocery bags, and plastic garbage bags with a tie, to sort, isolate and carry items.
 They are light, cheap and compressible.

 Bring a small microfiber cloth to keep like a handkerchief, it will help keep you clean without lots of water, washes in the shower, dries fast, and can be used all week.